 2. Music Journal: Students will complete 4 Music Journals from 4 audio textbooks containing selected rap artists and songs.
 The content of this discography comes with two purposes.
 One is to highlight songs and artists that made original and significant contributions to hip-hop music and culture.
 The second purpose is to use the music to gain insight into what the important issues of that particular period were, both for hip-hop culture as well as the greater world.
 The discography will be chronologically arranged to cover hip-hop's beginnings and continue to the present.
 Each disc/folder will feature songs that require the student to listen, reflect, and complete brief journal entries for each track.
-Journal entries should be approximately 1-3 paragraphs per song and include a mixture of summary, critical analysis, and opinion and reaction, and quotes from the song to help make the point.
+Journal entries should be approximately 1-3 paragraphs for each song and include a mixture of summary, critical analysis, and opinion and reaction, and quotes from the song to help make the point.
 Each journal should be turned in as a single document.
+Lyrics can be found using a variety of internet sources, including www.ohhla.com.